Aloe has become quite popular as humans move towards natural remedies, but is it safe for cats and dogs?

-You can treat pets using the sap from a broken Aloe plant leaf, or purchase Aloe juice or gel.
-Usually Aloe gel is used externally, Aloe juice internally, and Aloe bitters are used for kidney stones and constipation.
+You can treat pets using the gel from a broken Aloe plant leaf, or purchase Aloe juice or gel.
+Aloe gel is usually used externally, Aloe juice internally, and Aloe bitters are used for kidney stones and constipation.
 It can be used alone or in essential oil blends and other pet products.

 Notes of Caution

 - Long-term internal use is not recommended (more than two weeks).

 - Whole Aloe plants should not be eaten by pets.
 Only the gel is edible.

 - Internal use is not recommended for nursing animals as Aloe is passed through the mother’s milk.

 - Aloe juice and gel are safe for pets.
 However, products containing ‘Aloes’ (extracted latex) are not.

 - Aloe has been used on many pets without issue, including dogs, cats, horses, ferrets and rabbits.
 We do, however, recommend consultation with your veterinarian if medical conditions are present and to avoid possible drug interaction.
 Prescription drugs should not be taken at the same time as Aloe.

 - Be aware that many products containing Aloe actually contain very little of it.
 Look for it in the top 3 ingredients if it’s the focus of your treatment.

 - Keep Aloe plants out of reach of pets.